 Exhibitions

-SJMA recently completed a carbon audit assessing the environmental impact of the exhibition Kelly Akashi: Formations.
-This information will provide a benchmark for future decision making and goal setting.
+- SJMA completes an annual carbon audit to better understand its environmental impact.
+The 2022 audit assessed the environmental impact of the exhibition Kelly Akashi: Formations, 2023 focused on all temporary exhibitions at the Museum.
+This information provides critical benchmarks for future decision making and goal setting.

-Recent exhibitions addressing climate change and environmental issues include: A Point Stretched: Views on Time, Rina Banerjee: Make Me a Summary of the World; The Darkened Mirror: Global Perspectives on Water
+- Recent exhibitions addressing climate change and environmental issues include: A Point Stretched: Views on Time, Rina Banerjee: Make Me a Summary of the World; The Darkened Mirror: Global Perspectives on Water, Beta Space: Patty Chang and David Kelley.

 Education